joannesong/AC-Android/lessons/intro-to-databases/README.md

 ### `DROP TABLE` statements

-The `DROP TABLE` statement is used to drop an existing table in a database:
+The `DROP TABLE` statement is used to delete an existing table in a database:

 ```SQL
 DROP TABLE table_name;